liamdoesvr/Fast11/README.md

 > This application is still in-development, meaning some features may not work.
 If you encounter a bug, please post it in the Issues category.
 Thanks!

 # Features
+Fast11 is a very customizable application, allowing you to customize your ISO however you want.
+You can change these options:
+-
+-
+-
+-
+-
+-
+-

 ----------------------------------------------